andy-ngo/SYSC3303_L4_G10/L4G10_milestone_3/README.md

  - Scharara Islam 101149731

 ## How to Run:
-To run the application, use Main.java
+To run the application, use Main.java.
+To find a sample input file, naviagte to the root of this folder and click on elevator.txt

 ## Source Code: